-The following table in accordance with article 452 letters d to f CRR in conjunction with EU CR6 of the guidelines EBA/GL/2016/11 shows (broken down according to PD areas and IRBA exposure categories) the (on-balance-sheet and off-balance-sheet) original receivable amounts as well as the corresponding IRBA exposure amounts (EAD) as well as the risk-weighted receivable amounts (RWA) together with the RWA density, in conjunction with the main parameters which are used for calculating the own funds requirements with the rating systems described above: These include the weighted average IRBA parameters probability of default (PD), loss given default (LGD), product-specific credit conversion factor (CCF) and maturity (in years) as well as the amounts of the expected loss (EL) and the impairments/provisions which have been created.
+The following table in accordance with article 452 letters d to f CRR in conjunction with EU CR6 of the guidelines EBA/GL/2016/11 shows for the IRBA risk positions (broken down according to PD areas and IRBA exposure categories) the (on-balance-sheet and off-balance-sheet) original receivable amounts as well as the corresponding IRBA exposure amounts (EAD) as well as the risk-weighted receivable amounts (RWA) together with the RWA density, in conjunction with the main parameters which are used for calculating the own funds requirements with the rating systems described above: These include the weighted average IRBA parameters probability of default (PD), loss given default (LGD), product-specific credit conversion factor (CCF) and maturity (in years) as well as the amounts of the expected loss (EL) and the impairments/provisions which have been created.

 In accordance with article 452 letter j (i) CRR, the information is shown altogether and additionally for the region of the credit exposures (i.e. the accounting office of the transaction).
-Accordingly, for credit exposures in Germany where pbb is authorised as well as in the countries in which the pbb Group carries out its transactions by way of a branch or subsidiary. pbb has branches in London, Madrid, Paris and Stockholm.
-The IRBA exposures (EAD) totalling \in 28,509 million are spread over the corresponding countries as follows:
+Accordingly, for credit exposures in Germany where pbb is authorised and where it is headquartered, as well as in the countries in which the pbb Group carries out its transactions by way of a branch or subsidiary. pbb has branches in London, Madrid, Paris and Stockholm.
+The IRBA exposures (EAD) totalling \in 28,106 million are spread over the corresponding countries as follows:

-• Germany € 27,015 million or 95 %
+• Germany € 27,386 million or 97 %

-• United Kingdom € 860 million or 63 %
+• France € 411 million or 1 %

-• France € 634 million or 2 %
+• United Kingdom € 308 million or 1 %

-• Sweden € 0.3 million or <0.01 %
+• Sweden € 0.8 million or < 0.01 %

-• Spain € 0.02 million or <0.01 %
+• Spain € 0.1 million or < 0.01 %

-Due to considerations of materiality, the pbb Group does not disclose the transactions recorded in Sweden and Spain in the tables; the percentage of these transactions in relation to the credit risk exposures is less than 0.01 % in each case.
+Due to considerations of materiality, the pbb Group does not disclose the transactions recorded in France, Great Britain, Sweden and Spain in the tables; the percentage of these transactions in relation to the credit risk exposures is 1 % or less than 1 % in each case.
 Since the year 2016, pbb has been recording its new domestic and international business only in Germany.

-Table 37a: IRBA exposures and PD ranges (EU CR6) - Total
+Table 36a: IRBA exposures and PD ranges (EU CR6) - Total